cs50nestm/programs/fahrenheit/README.md

 ./fahrenheit
 ```

 If you get errors when attempting to compile, and you aren't sure how to solve, copy and paste the error code into the CS50 Duck!
+If unsure where to find the duck in your codespace, go to [cs50.ai](https://cs50.ai).

 ## Testing